 A degree typically comprises 360 credits, a DipHE 240 credits, a CertHE 120 credits, and an integrated Masters 480 credits.
 The tuition fee for the placement year for those courses that offer this option is £1,850, subject to inflationary increases based on government policy and providing you progress through the course in the normal timeframe (no repeat years or breaks in study).
 The tuition fee for the study year abroad for those courses that offer this option is £1,385, subject to inflationary increases based on government policy and providing you progress through the course in the normal timeframe (no repeat years or breaks in study).

 All of the books required for the course are available from the library.
 The University also has PC labs and a laptop loan service.
-However, many students choose to buy some of the core textbooks for the course and/or a laptop.
-Students may also need to print their assignments and other documents.
+However, you may choose to buy some of the core textbooks for the course and/or a laptop.
+You may also need to print your assignments and other documents.
 Campus printing costs start from 5p per page.
 Estimated costs are £300 for a laptop and up to £100 each year for books and printing.

 Find out more about financing your studies and whether you may qualify for one of our bursaries and scholarships.